awsdocs/amazon-rds-user-guide/doc_source/Overview.DBInstance.Status.md

 The status of a DB instance indicates the health of the instance\.
 You can view the status of a DB instance by using the RDS console, the AWS CLI command [describe\-db\-instances](http://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html), or the API action [DescribeDBInstances](http://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBInstances.html)\.

 **Note**
 Amazon RDS also uses another status called *maintenance status*, which is shown in the Maintenance column of the Amazon RDS console\.
 This value indicates the status of any maintenance patches that need to be applied to a DB instance\.
 Maintenance status is independent of DB instance status\.
-For more information on *maintenance status*, see \.
+For more information on *maintenance status*, see [Updating the Operating System for a DB Instance or DB Cluster](USER_UpgradeDBInstance.OSUpgrades.md)\.

 | DB Instance Status | Description |